Saab V8: History

-In August 1988 Linnoinen contacted Jouko Tommila, head of what was then Valmet diesel factory in Linnavuori, Finland.
+In August 1988 Linnoinen contacted Jouko Tommila, head of what was then the Valmet diesel factory in Linnavuori, Finland.
 Linnoinen wanted Valmet to fabricate the engine.
 Another small team was assembled, consisting of Chief Engineer Mauno Ylivakeri, Head Designer Kalevi Salminen, Development Team Manager Timo Mäkinen, and Jarmo Kallio who was responsible for testing.
 The team at Valmet would be responsible for building the engine and adapting the car.
 The engine, named the Valmet TF for Twin Four, was to be ready by the end of summer 1989.

 Parts sufficient to build 10 engines were produced, and 5 complete engines were assembled.
 The first engine assembled was run on a test bed for an extended time, with the only problem being a slight vibration of the crankshaft, which was solved by adding counterweights.

 The completed engine fit into the 9000 without any body modifications, and was first taken out on the road on 3 May 1989.
 After 6 months of testing in the Linnavuori district, during which at least one speeding ticket was received, the car was sent to Spain and Germany for additional trials.
 The car covered an estimated 65000 km in total.
 Reviews of the car were positive, and plans were made for a new factory to produce an anticipated 30,000 engines per year once approved.

 Having a large V8 engine in a Saab was felt to be at odds with the company's philosophy, and in particular Per Gillbrand, developer of Saab's famous turbocharged engine, was not enthused about the prospect of a V8 in a Saab.
 The engine's fuel consumption was also quite high; an estimated 10 L/100km.

 In 1989 General Motors acquired a 50% interest in Saab, and their 54° Ellesmere V6 was subsequently used in both the 900 and 9000.
 The Saab V8 project was cancelled.

-Three Saab V8 engines are known to exist.
-One is in the factory museum at Linnavuori, and two more are in the Saab museum in Uusikaupunki; one installed in a Saab 9000 and another on a stand.
+Four Saab V8 engines are known to exist.
+One is in the factory museum at Linnavuori, and three more are in the Saab museum in Uusikaupunki; one installed in a Saab 9000 and two more on a stand.
 The remaining V8 parts were returned to the factory in Uusikaupunki, but their current location is unknown.